 Ever wonder if it's possible, or normal, for dogs to get pimples?
 Yes, dogs can get pimples just like we can get pimples.
-The reasons behind them, though, aren't always the same as our hormonal zits and a lot of the over-the-counter zit creams and salves you might use for yourself may not be the best option for your pooch.
+The reasons behind them, though, aren't always the same as our hormonal zits and a lot of the over-the-counter zit creams and salves you might use for yourself are not safe for your pooch.
 Learn more about why your dog gets pimples, what underlying issues they could be facing, and when to worry.

 Pimples on Dogs

 Fur follicles are actually very similar to our own hair follicles in that both possess something called sebaceous glands.
 The main function of these glands are to produce an oil, called sebum, that protects the hair and keeps the skin resilient.
-When these glands become clogged the sebum can't be excreted as it normally is.
-Instead, it collects in the gland, forming a pustule, aka a pimple.
+When these follicles become clogged the sebum can't be excreted as it normally is.
+Instead, it collects in the gland, forming a swelling that may resemble a pimple.
+Other bumps resembling pimples can form when there is an accumulation of other products from the skin including broken hair shafts, keratin, or pus (a mixture of white blood cells and sometimes bacteria).

 Just like us, dogs can get whiteheads, blackheads, and enclosed pimples as well.
-Regardless of the type of pimple, though, the cause is always a blocked fur follicle.
-The differences arises in the degree the follicle is clogged and how deep the clog is located.
-The most common locations for your dog to break out in zits are the muzzle, chest, and genital area.
+The most common locations for your dog to break out are the muzzle, chest, belly, and genital area.

 Why Do Dogs Get Pimples?

-While hormonal change is the most common reason we get pimples, it's actually not the most common reason dogs get them (although hormones can be a contributing factor).
-Certain breeds are just genetically predisposed to getting pimples.
-Boxers, English bulldogs, and Great Danes are just a few breeds that break out a little more frequently than other dog breeds.
+While hormonal change may be the most common reason humans get pimples, it's actually not the most common reason dogs get them (although hormones can be a contributing factor in some conditions).
+Certain breeds are predisposed to getting pimples, usually due to their short coats or other unique skin features.
+Boxers, English bulldogs, and Great Danes are some of the breeds that break out a little more frequently and they tend to develop bumps on their muzzles most commonly.
+The hairless breeds, such as the Chinese crested and Mexican hairless, are also prone to pimples due to their abnormal hair follicles.

-Hygiene can be another cause for your pup's pimples.
-Dirt and debris on your dog's skin can clog their pores and cause a breakout.
-Keeping your dog clean, especially in the muzzle, chest, and, yes, nether region, can help prevent pimples forming for this reason.
-If you are seeing frequent break outs on your dog's muzzle/chin area, make sure to switch out their food and water bowls for stainless steel or ceramic if they are plastic.
-Plastic has a tendency to retain dirt and oil, which can definitely exacerbate a pimple problem.
+Dirt and debris on your dog's skin can also irritate and cause a breakout.
+Wiping your dog clean, especially in the muzzle, chest, paws, and, yes, nether region, can help prevent pimples forming for this reason.
+If you are seeing frequent breakouts on your dog's muzzle/chin area, make sure to switch out their food and water bowls for stainless steel or ceramic if they are plastic.
+Plastic has a tendency to retain dirt and oil, which can exacerbate a pimple problem.

-Trauma, whether from a play fighting session or a tussle with another critter in the house, may cause fur to break off near the follicle.
+Trauma, whether from a play fighting session or a tussle with another critter in the house, or rubbing against a rug or other rough surface, can cause fur to break off near the follicle.
 This can result in follicular inflammation.
-The inflammation can cause clogging of the sebaceous gland and, thus, pimple formation.
+The inflammation can cause clogging of the hair follicle as well as creating a risk of bacterial infection, and, thus, pimple formation.

 How Can I Help My Pimply Pup?

 More often than not, your average, run of the mill canine acne is easily treated with a topical product.
 Your veterinarian can point you in the right direction of what would be best for your dog.
-A lot of the products on the market to help with our own acne breakouts may be irritating to your dog's skin, so never use your own skin care product on your dog without first checking with your vet.
+A lot of the products on the market to help with our own acne breakouts may be irritating to your dog's skin or could contain toxic ingredients if ingested, so never use your own skin care product on your dog without first checking with your vet.

-There are certain instances where your vet may want to treat your dog's pimples with something more than just a topical to dry out the pimples.
-If your pup's skin is appearing to be more inflamed, if there is scabbing on the skin, or if they are licking and chewing their fur off, your vet may want to prescribe additional medications.
-These may include shampoos, topical antibiotics, topical steroids, and even, if the case is severe enough, oral antibiotics.
+There are certain instances where your vet may want to treat your dog's skin with something more than just a topical medication.
+Depending on the specific diagnosis and whether your pup's skin is inflamed, painful, itchy, or appears infected, your vet may want to prescribe additional medications.
+These may include shampoos, topical antibiotics, topical steroids, and if the case warrants it, oral medications such as antibiotics, steroids. or other specific treatments for their condition.

 Pimples can be a headache for anyone, but your dog's pimples don't have to be.
 If your pup is breaking out, contact your vet to help get your dog's skin looking clean and clear in no time.